alirangwala/Poker-Equity-Calculator-with-Notes/README.md

 2. Input your hand and your opponents' hands
 3. Press CALCULATE ODDS
 4. Add the betting action (if you want) and save

+### A poker player lives on his edge.
+Enhance yours today!